Release Your App Update in a Staged Rollout

 - From the same Staged Rollout drop-down menu, select Edit Staged Rollout.
 Now the tabs become editable.

-Go to the APK Files tab and replace your existing APK with a new one.Important: When you update your APK, choose to replace the existing APK rather than deleting your existing APK.
+Go to the App Information tab and replace your existing APK with a new one.Important: When you update your APK, choose to replace the existing APK rather than deleting your existing APK.
 If you do delete your APK, select the same device support options as your live APK.
 If you select new device support options, users with those new devices won't be included in the staged rollout, since the device support is based on your live app.